opengeospatial/HY_Features/section_1-6.md

 surface water
 surface water confines
 ..

+**[\*\*\* I intend to describe the informative packages (atmosperic and subsurface hydro feat) in separate annexes, instead of the specific clauses in section 6.n. this would keep the core standard body free from the non-normative parts, but still offers a model to integrate these, if required. -- !!! if you agree, the corresponding clauses need to be moved from section 6 into an annex \*\*\*]**

 ### 6.7 The Subsurface Hydro Feature application schema
 (This package is an informative one, and described here in favour of completeness with repsect to the holistic catchment approach.)